-In May 2014, the FASB issued Accounting Standards Update ("ASU") No. 2014-09 ("ASU 2014-09") "Revenue from Contracts with Customers (Topic 606)."
+In May 2014, the FASB issued ASU No. 2014-09 ("ASU 2014-09"), "Revenue from Contracts with Customers (Topic 606)."
 ASU 2014-09 outlines a single comprehensive standard for revenue recognition across all industries and supersedes most existing revenue recognition guidance.
-In addition, ASU 2014-09 will require new and enhanced disclosures.
-In August 2015, the FASB issued Accounting Standards Update No. 2015-14 ("ASU 2015-14") "Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date," which delays the effective date of ASU 2014-09 by one year.
-The FASB also agreed to allow entities to choose to adopt the standard as of the original effective date.
-Subsequent to the issuance of ASU 2014-09, the FASB has issued several ASUs such as ASU No. 2016-08 "Revenue from Contracts with Customers (Topic 606): Principal versus Agent Considerations (Reporting Revenue Gross versus Net)," ASU No. 2016-10 "Revenue from Contracts with Customers (Topic 606): Identifying Performance Obligations and Licensing," and Accounting Standards Update No. 2016-12 "Revenue from Contracts with Customers (Topic 606): Narrow-Scope Improvements and Practical Expedients," among others.
+In addition, ASU 2014-09 requires new and enhanced disclosures.
+In August 2015, the FASB issued ASU No. 2015-14 ("ASU 2015-14"), "Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date," which delayed the effective date of ASU 2014-09 by one year for all entities.
+In June 2020, the FASB issued ASU No. 2020-05 ("ASU 2020-05"), "Revenue from Contracts with Customers (Topic 606) and Leases (Topic 842): Effective Dates for Certain Entities," which delays the effective date of ASU 2014-09 for all entities that have not yet issued their financial statements reflecting the adoption to annual reporting periods beginning after December 15, 2019, although early adoption continues to be permitted.

+Subsequent to the issuance of ASU 2014-09, the FASB issued several related ASUs such as ASU No. 2016-08, "Revenue from Contracts with Customers (Topic 606): Principal versus Agent Considerations (Reporting Revenue Gross versus Net)," ASU No. 2016-10, "Revenue from Contracts with Customers (Topic 606): Identifying Performance Obligations and Licensing," and ASU No. 2016-12, "Revenue from Contracts with Customers (Topic 606): Narrow-Scope Improvements and Practical Expedients," among others.
 These ASUs do not change the core principle of the guidance stated in ASU 2014-09.

-The two permitted transition methods under the new standard are the full retrospective method, in which case the standard would be applied to each prior reporting period presented and the cumulative effect of applying the standard would be recognized at the earliest period shown, or the modified retrospective method, in which case the cumulative effect of applying the standard would be recognized at the date of initial application.
-ASU 2014-09 will become effective for non-public entities for annual reporting periods beginning after December 15, 2018.
+The two permitted transition methods under ASU 2014-09 and the related ASUs are the full retrospective method, in which the standard would be applied to each prior reporting period presented and the cumulative effect of applying the standard would be recognized at the earliest period shown, and the modified retrospective method, in which the cumulative effect of applying the standard would be recognized at the date of initial application.
 The Academy is currently evaluating the impact of adoption to the consolidated financial statements.